NicoloCavalli95horses/KMS-web-testing/02 📚 Literature/books/JavaScript, The Good Parts/04 Functions.md

     return this.val;
   },
   decrement: function() {
-    let that = this;
+    // the variable name 'that' is a common convention let that = this;
     // here 'this' and 'that' are the same {val: 2, increment: fn, decrement: fn}
       const helper = function () {